lidongze0629/Miscellaneous/IELTS/speaking/topic/music/instruments.md

 ### Do you think it is important to have a sense of humour?
 (Why)?

+### Are you learning to play a musical instrument at the moment?

 ## Part-2

 1. Talk about a musical instrument you would like to be able to play but have never tried.
 You should say: